slatedocs/slate/source/includes/_endpoint-variable.md

 categories | array | If "type" is "categorical", "multiple_response", or "categorical_array", an array of category definitions (see below).
-Other types have an empty array subvariables | array of URLs | For array variables, an ordered array of subvariable ids subreferences | array of objects | For array variables, an ordered array of {"name": ..., "alias": ..., ...} objects, one per subvariable derivation | object | For derived variables, a Crunch expression which was used to derive this variable; or null format | object | An object with various members to control the display of Variable data (see below) view | object | An object with various members to control the display of Variable data dataset_id | string | The id of the Dataset to which this Variable belongs missing_reasons | object | An object whose keys are reason phrases and whose values are missing codes; missing entries in Variable data are represented by a {"?": code} missing marker; clients may look up the corresponding reason phrase for each code in this one-to-one map
+Other types have an empty array subvariables | array of URLs | For array variables, an ordered array of subvariable ids subreferences | array of objects | For array variables, an ordered array of {"name": ..., "alias": ..., ...} objects, one per subvariable resolution | string | For datetime variables, a string, such as "Y", "M", "D", "h", "m", "s", "ms", that indicates the unit size of the datetime data. derivation | object | For derived variables, a Crunch expression which was used to derive this variable; or null format | object | An object with various members to control the display of Variable data (see below) view | object | An object with various members to control the display of Variable data (see below) dataset_id | string | The id of the Dataset to which this Variable belongs missing_reasons | object | An object whose keys are reason phrases and whose values are missing codes; missing entries in Variable data are represented by a {"?": code} missing marker; clients may look up the corresponding reason phrase for each code in this one-to-one map